MajorWookie/yoUnion/README.md

-# Younion - Financial Data for Employees
+# yoUnion - Financial Data for Employees

-Younion is a React Native app built with Expo that helps employees understand their public company's financial data through intuitive interfaces and plain-English summaries.
+yoUnion is a React Native app built with Expo that helps employees understand their public company's financial data through intuitive interfaces and plain-English summaries.

 ## 🚀 Features